jaychinche/Acadex--Smart-ERP-System/README.md

 ### Getting Started

 Acadex is deployed on a cloud platform, so you don’t need to set up the project locally.
 Follow the steps below to access and explore the system with ease.
+[Clikc Here](https://hm-0073-dhanush.vercel.app/)

 #### Prerequisites
 - **Web Browser:** Google Chrome, Firefox, Edge, etc.